Pythonaire/Photovoltaic/README.md

   ````
 Instead of simple 'crontab - e' use this to route FillDatabase messages through cron into syslog.
 Don´t forget to make FillDatabase.py executable: 'sudo chmod 777 /your file location/FillDatabase.py'.

-### RTCExchange.py
+### CacheData.py
-  * RTCExchange read the values from the database and store them into a dictionary.
+  * CacheData read the values from the database and store them into a dictionary.
 This because, i use sqlite3 as database.
-It seems to me, sqlite3 couldn't used under threading conditions.

 ### sqlite3: